Everything Happens in Threes was originally published on 04/09/2015

-Following the 'incident' of the dog, his toe-nail and the blood (see Welcome to the Earthblog) and the resulting need to get down on my hands and knees, scrub the floors, scrub the rug, scrub the sofa's, I was feeling particularly grubby, so took myself off for a shower.
-Now the sound of the shower running was not making its usual sweet burbling noise - the washer had gone and water was peeing down the pipe, across the back of the bath and cascading onto the floor
+Following the ‘incident’ of the dog, his toe-nail and the blood (another story for another day) and the resulting need to get down on my hands and knees, scrub the floors, scrub the rug, scrub the sofa’s, I was feeling particularly grubby, so took myself off for a shower.
+Now the sound of the shower running was not making its usual sweet burbling noise – the washer had gone and water was peeing down the pipe, across the back of the bath and cascading onto the floor

 Google is your friend, I thought – so I did.
 Lots and lots of sites reiterating the fact that we believe it and giving examples of how we believe it, but no inkling of why or how we came to that conclusion.
 Then I spotted – “HubPages»Education and Science»Psychology and Psychiatry»Social Psychology” and a ‘report’ on the subject, now ‘Social Psychology’ as a discipline should be able to throw some light on it – shouldn’t it?